osmbe/website/en/_posts/motm/2017-08-18-gaurav-thapa.md

 We have also conducted small surveys using Maps.me.
 However, due to the infrequent nature of updates we have not relied on this application for large surveys.
 Finally, to collect secondary attributes, we use localized versions of ODK Collect.

 ## Where do you map?
 I primarily map locally focusing on specific areas of Nepal.
-When I feel like traveling, I map around the world using websites such as OSM Tasking Manager (HOT), using the jump shortcut key in JOSM and through ID Editor when I’m just browsing the world map.
+When I feel like traveling, I map around the world using websites such as OSM Tasking Manager (HOT), using the jump shortcut key in JOSM and through ID Editor when I'm just browsing the world map.
 This year we also put together south-south mapping events where we mapped flood prone areas of Mexico and Peru.
 Events like these also encourage and help me map internationally (read more about this here https://goo.gl/TuUhyc).

 ## What is your biggest achievement as mapper?
 My biggest achievement as mapper is not my achievement alone but my teams and that has been the privilege of training and sensitizing people about the OSM Movement worldwide and in Nepal.
-Earlier this month through the Youth Mappers project I was able to train 20 students from 11 different countries about OSM and the importance of mapping one’s country and continent.
+Earlier this month through the Youth Mappers project I was able to train 20 students from 11 different countries about OSM and the importance of mapping one's country and continent.
 Similar, training events has allowed me to reach upwards of 500 people and introduce them to the world of open mapping.

 ## What motivates you?
 There are several ways I motivate myself to map.
 The major one involves trying to make OSM part of my daily work, creating friendly competitions/social media trends amongst my peers such as Saturday mapping.
 It is also great that I can map whenever I go on a hike, trek or bike ride.
 This ability to map new places is always a good motivating factor.